ibm-cloud-docs/cis/managing-for-security.md

 ## Best practice 2: Configure your security level selectively
 {: #best-practice-configure-security-level-selectively}

+The security level feature is deprecated.
+{: deprecated}

 Your **Security Level** establishes the sensitivity of our **IP Reputation Database**.
 To prevent negative interactions or false positives, configure your **Security Level** by domain to heighten security where necessary, and to decrease it where appropriate.

 ### Increase the security level for sensitive areas to 'High'